AlsoKnownAs-Ax/SnoopieChat/README.md

 SnoopieChat is a secure, privacy-focused messaging platform designed to protect users' metadata and communications through advanced anonymization techniques.
 This application demonstrates practical implementations of multiple metadata protection strategies in a real-time chat environment.

+### Project Background
+This project was developed as part of the Maastricht University curriculum (Project 2-2).

 ### Core Privacy Features

 SnoopieChat implements three key metadata protection techniques: